UTDallasEPICS/UTDesign-Procurement/README.md

 In the Docker Desktop app, you should see a new Docker container running.
 In the future, you can run the database server by pressing the Start button on the container in Docker Desktop, or running `docker compose up -d` in the terminal.

----

-## 🛠️ Setting up local environment 🛠️

-1. Install all the required software specified above.
-2. Check if you have git, Node.js, and npm installed by typing in your terminal: `git --version` and `npm --version`
-3. If you haven't learned how to use the terminal, please do so first to your respective operating system.
-Some basic commands are `cd`, `pwd`, and `mkdir`.

-### Cloning Repository

-#### 😎 Using Git CLI (Recommended) 😎

-4. Find a folder to save this repository and go there using your terminal.
-For example mine is saved in `C:\Isaac\Programming`.

-   a.
-In your terminal, write `git clone https://github.com/UTDallasEPICS/UTDesign-Procurement.git` or the SSH link if you have that set up.
-Sign in to GitHub if asked.

-   b.
-Cloning a repository should create a folder for you inside the folder the terminal is in, so don't make a folder like "UTDesign Procurement"

-5. Open the repository in VS Code.

-#### 😑 Using GitHub Desktop 😑

-4. Clone a repository by clicking `File > Clone Repository` and finding it through GitHub.com or through URL tabs.
-5. Open the repository in VS Code.

-### 📦 Dependency installation 📦
+### 📦 Install Dependencies 📦

-Dependencies are the packages used to create the project.
+Many software projects, including this one, use a number of 'dependencies' to help with developing the application.
+A dependency is a piece of pre-written code (often called a 'package' or 'library') that provides specific functionality your project needs, so you don't have to write everything from scratch.

+For example, instead of writing hundreds of lines of code to create buttons, forms, and navigation bars, we use 'react-bootstrap' which gives us pre-built, professional-looking UI components.
+This lets us focus on writing code specific to the project rather than reinventing the wheel on things that other developers have built before.

-6. To install the dependencies, in VS Code, create a new terminal in the editor and run `cd procurement-manager/` to make sure that the terminal is in the **procurement-manager** folder (the project itself) and run `npm install` or `npm i`.
+To install the dependencies, create a new terminal in the editor and run `cd procurement-manager/` to make sure that the terminal is in the **procurement-manager** folder (the project itself) and run `npm install` or `npm i`.
 This will install all the packages as specified in our `package.json` file.

-### 💾 Environment configuration 💾
+### 💾 Configure Environment 💾

 > [!NOTE]
 > The steps in the [database setup](#-database-setup-) section need to be complete before continuing with environment configuration.